 We have to remember that the founders of a modern „Power Politics“ model are Florentine political thinker Niccolò Machiavelli (1469−1527) and mentioned above English political theorist Thomas Hobbes.
 Both of them shared a belief that the crucial elements of global politics are power and security.
 The rest are just instruments to achieve these two goals.
 Therefore, the authorities (rulers, governments), must be all the time preoccupied with keeping power regardless of wartime or peacetime.
 The best, if not the only, way to maintain the power and security of the governed territory is to keep as stronger as armed forces.
 Those rulers or governments who will neglect military matters of power and security will lose power.
 Th.
 Hobbes in this matter was quite clear that power after power is both perpetual and restless desire by the rulers that ceases only in their death.
 A story of the USA is probably in modern history the best representative example of the model.
 Nevertheless, after the NATO’s military aggression on Serbia and Montenegro in 1999, at that time Russia’s PM Vladimir Putin decided to force Russia’s pro-Western President Boris Yeltsin to abdicate and now being instead of him in power to accept a new doctrine of „Power Politics“ in IR as with the global Western bandits is not possible to cope in the white gloves.
 It is known that the power produces countervailing power that is after certain time resulting in a „Balance of Power“ – a concept of global security accepted by Moscow from 2000 onward.

-The concept of „Balance of Power“ among GP is essential element of the theory of Realism upon global politics which from 1648 to 1990 pervaded the politics of all members of GP’s community.
-It is in fact a belief that the only way to limit the power of expansive states is to confront them with equal or even greater power that is exactly a new state-doctrine policy adopted by Moscow of V. Putin’s era in dealing with the American prolonged policy of imperialism after the Cold War with a belief that the concept of „Balance of Power“ is going still to be conductive in the 21st century’s global politics.
-It is also required by this concept of world security that, if the survival of any global GP is under the question, other GP should join in alliance and raise armies to the level of a quite sufficient size in order to frustrate potential aggressor or to stop the creation of a single global hyper-power state.
+The concept of „Balance of Power“ among GP is an essential element of the theory of Realism upon global politics which from 1648 to 1990 pervaded the politics of all members of GP’s community.
+It is, in fact, a belief that the only way to limit the power of expansive states is to confront them with equal or even greater power that is exactly a new state-doctrine policy adopted by Moscow of V. Putin’s era in dealing with the American prolonged policy of imperialism after the Cold War with a belief that the concept of „Balance of Power“ is going still to be conductive in the 21st century’s global politics.
+It is also required by this concept of world security that, if the survival of any global GP is under the question, other GP should join in alliance and raise armies to the level of quite sufficient size in order to frustrate potential aggressor or to stop the creation of a single global hyper-power state.
 The last point was exactly what the West European GP (all of them are the members of the NATO) did not want to do and moreover directly collaborated with the US administration after 1990 in the process of transformation of the US into unquestionable global policemen with unchallenged military power.
 Therefore, Moscow, firstly getting rid of pro-Western B. Yeltsin’s liberals in power, after 2000 was forced to activate the concept of „Balance of Power“ for the sake of both national and global security.

 Furthermore, the system of alliances, as an integral part of the concept of „Balance of Power“ is also necessary to be activated in order to cope in this case with the contemporary US-led Western policy of global hegemony.
 It is true that historically the systems of alliances have been of temporary character as they were based on expediency to resolve a specific problem and usually have been dissolved after achieving their primary goal(s).
 In regard to the Western military alliance in a form of the NATO (est. 1949 under the US leadership), its prime goals are: